chadev/chadev.github.io/README.md

 8. It should look something like `gapi.client.setApiKey('YOUR API KEY);`.
 9. Wait a few moments, then navigate to [http://localhost:4000/events/](http://localhost:4000/events/) to make sure it worked.

+## Contributing :book:

+Interested in contributing to this project?
+Check out our [contributing information](CONTRIBUTING.md)

+## Contributers

+If you've contributed to this project please add yourself to our [CONTRIBUTORS.md](CONTRIBUTORS.md) file.

 ## License

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).